Library accessibility guide

 - Downing’s catalogue is at: library.dow.cam.ac.uk (our books are not listed on iDiscover)

-- We have a guide (with video) to searching the catalogue and finding library books and a guide (with video) to using the library’s self-issue machine.
-Don’t forget you need to book a study space to access the library, as above.
+- We have two video guides to help with searching the catalogue and finding library books and a guide (with video) to using the library’s self-issue machine.

 - The self-issue machine can be reached from wheelchair height.